 The tunneling matrix elements can be expressed as

 where $\mathcal T^{\nu j}(\bm r',x)$ is a 2$\times$4 matrix describing single-electron hopping between SC-$j$ and the $\nu$ sector of edge channels in the insulator and its form obeys time-reversal symmetry.
 Field $\Psi_j(\bm r)$ is a vector in spin space, while $\psi_\nu(x)$ is a composite vector of left- and right-moving states in the upper and lower edges.
 We have identified the indices $\nu=+/-$, $\rho=R/L$, $\tau=u/\ell$, $\sigma=\uparrow/\downarrow$, and $j=r/l$ with values $1/\bar 1$, respectively.
-In Eq.~(\ref{tMat}), $t$ parameterizes the overall magnitude of tunneling and $f_T\ll1$ gives the ratio of spin non-conserving to spin-conserving hoppings, where the former is induced by spin-orbit interaction (SOI)~\cite{VirtanenRecher2012,OrtizPlatero2016,SilasSOI}.
-Tunneling accommodates a finite Fermi wavevector, $k_F$, in case (1) the TI is doped, resulting in a Dirac point away from zero energy or (2) the 1D states are at the edge of a trivial insulator ($k_F$ being the average value over different spin species if SOI is present), see Fig.~\ref{setup}.
+In Eq.~(\ref{tMat}), $t$ parametrizes the overall magnitude of tunneling and $f_T\ll1$ gives the ratio of spin-nonconserving to spin-conserving hoppings, where the former is induced by spin-orbit interaction~\cite{Ortiz2016,Hoffman2017,Virtanen2012}.
+Tunneling accommodates a finite Fermi wave vector $k_F$ in case (1) the TI is doped, resulting in a Dirac point away from zero energy or (2) the 1D states are at the edge of a trivial insulator ($k_F$ being the average value over different spin species if spin-orbit interaction is present), see Fig.~\ref{setup}.
 We assume that tunneling between leads and insulator only occurs at intersection points of edge states and SCs, $\bm r_{j\tau}$.
-Its point-like nature eliminates any momentum conservation that would otherwise suppress finite-momentum two-particle tunneling amplitudes in the following discussion.
+Its pointlike nature eliminates any momentum conservation that would otherwise suppress finite-momentum two-particle tunneling amplitudes in the following discussion.